-- Students on Academic Warning and Academic Probation must consult with the Academic Support Division prior to selecting their courses for the next academic term and must obtain their academic advisor's approval to register, course load limitation may be applied. - As long as a student remains on Academic Warning or Academic Probation, his/her performance will continue to be reviewed by the Dean of Student Affairs and the senior academic Advisor and support coordinator who will guide and support the student in order to achieve academic growth reflected in improved academic standing. - Students on Academic Probation must give priority to repeating all required failed courses, and are advised to repeat other courses in which they obtained failing or low grades.
+- Students on Academic Warning and Academic Probation must consult with their assigned Academic Advisor prior to selecting their courses for the next academic term to obtain their approval to register, course load limitation may be applied. - As long as a student remains on Academic Warning or Academic Probation, his/her performance will continue to be reviewed by their assigned Academic Advisor who will guide and support the student in order to achieve academic growth reflected in improved academic standing. - Students on Academic Probation must give priority to repeating all required failed courses, and are advised to repeat other courses in which they obtained failing or low grades. - Students who have failed a developmental course (or have a foundation hold) must meet with the Academic Support Division for academic advising prior to registering for courses.